microsoft/Nimble/README.md

 cargo build --release
 ```

-Optional: to build the Nimble endorser that runs in Intel SGX with open enclave, please folow the instructions [here](endorser-openenclave/).
+Optional: to build the Nimble endorser that runs in Intel SGX with open enclave, please follow the instructions [here](endorser-openenclave/).

 Running a toy local setup with 2 endorsers, coordinator, REST endpoint, and sample REST client.